 In pride of place is a painting of a cactus by Picasso.
 Nearby are two lobsters on a plate by Georges Braque, inventor of Cubism.
 On the far wall is a Montmartre street scene by Maurice Utrillo, last of the Impressionists.
 And here by the door is a portrait by Henri Matisse, the artist who brings me here.

-The Colombe d'Or This Thursday, Matisse is celebrated in a major exhibition at London's Tate Modern.
+This Thursday, Matisse is celebrated in a major exhibition at London's Tate Modern.
 It will feature the largest-ever showing of his "cut-outs" – the swirling collages that he snipped from brilliantly coloured paper.
 He called the technique "drawing with scissors".
 Tate Director Nicholas Serota has called this show "once in a lifetime".
 And I have come here, to the Côte d'Azur, to follow Matisse's trail and find his inspiration.

 I'm starting in the hills high above the coast, in the pretty medieval village of St-Paul-de-Vence.
 From the 1920s it attracted artists, who spent their days painting the landscape and their evenings in La Colombe.
 The guest book has signatures from the giants of Modernism, and slowly their fame pulled in others – writers, singers, film stars and directors.
 To eat a plate of sea bass with a glass of chilled rosé de Provence, on the sun-drenched terrace under a mural by Fernand Léger, is as close as you can get to a magical era when the world was seen anew in a playground by the sea.